MAKE THE RIGHT IMPRESSION

 - As you first enter a restaurant, do not just stand at the entrance.
 Walk up to the reception desk or area and say to the host, “Good evening (or afternoon), I’d like a table for __ people, please” (if you don’t have a reservation).
 If you have previously made a reservation, say, “Good evening, my name is Marie Jones and I have a reservation for __ people.”
 Be careful not to be late for your reservation or the restaurant may assign your table to someone else.

-- At the most high-end restaurants, you may be greeted at the entrance of the dining area by a formally dressed male known as the “maitre d’ ” or more simply as the “headwaiter”.
+- At some high-end traditional restaurants, you may be greeted at the entrance of the dining area by a formally dressed male known as the “maitre d’ ” or more simply as the “headwaiter”.
 This person is responsible for managing the overall front area of the restaurant where the customers dine, as opposed to the kitchen and food preparation which are the responsibility of the head chef.
 The maitre d’ is also in charge of determining which table you are given and for escorting you to your table unless he assigns this task to an assistant or another host.
 Sometimes, the restaurant’s owner acts in place of the maitre d’.
 When the owner does so, he or she does not wear formal attire.
 Treat the maitre d’ or owner graciously as this person obviously can have a major influence in ensuring that you have a good dining experience.

 - When a man and woman are being escorted to their table by the restaurant’s host, the man should let the woman walk in front of him.
 Otherwise, the man should lead the way to their table.